joyalgeorgekj/PatchMyResume/README.md

 ## 🧑‍💻 Getting Started (Installation)

 Ready to start patching?
-Follow these steps to set up the project locally.
+Follow these steps to set up the project locally or You can use globally hosted [PatchMyResume](https://patchmyresume.joyalgeorgekj.com/) and skip the below steps!

 ### Prerequisites